NavdeepBrar03/LinuxAssignment3/Assignment3.md

       - `sudo`: Executes the command with superuser privileges.
       - `mkdir [dir]`: Creates a new directory.
       - Replace `[dir]` with your directory name.
-      - **Purpose**: To create a specific directory for your website's files.
+     ### Purpose: To create a specific directory for your website's files.

 ## Step Three: Add Web Content